S-James19/Portfolio-Website/documentation/Frontend/frontend.md

 4. Fixed navbar issue on small screen devices

 One issue with resizing windows was the smaller-screen navbar.
-The menubards did not disappear on click, and sometimes caused error on navbar.
+The menuboards did not disappear on click, and sometimes caused error on navbar.

 ![](images/four-before.png)
 ![](images/four-after.png)